 Forming meaningful friendships is incredibly important for our social and mental health.
-They provide us with a means to communicate our feelings, give emotional support, and generally contribute to our happiness.
+Meaningful friendships provide us with a means to communicate our feelings and give and receive emotional support, as well as contribute to our happiness.

-1. Try to Be Open to New People and Experiences
+#1.
+Be Open to New People and Experiences

-2. Consider Your Current Social Network
+#2.
+Consider Your Current Social Network

-3. Communicate Effectively
+#3.
+Communicate Effectively

 Sometimes the barrier that stops us from making and maintaining friendships is our inability to communicate.
 We can practice active listening and really learn about the people around us, and we can also try to be more open and honest with the people already in our lives.
 This leads back to examining our current networks.
 If we feel like we don’t have many social connections, the perfect thing to do is to share this with the friends we do have: We may just find ourselves invited to more social occasions, getting the opportunity to expand our networks in the process!